maubanel/GMS2-Animation/setting-up/README.md

 ##### `Step 10.`\|`BTS`| :large_blue_diamond:

 Select the tile layer and the pencil tool and start to draw a line along the bottom of the screen.
 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
+You should have a white-ish background with a pencil line ground plane at the bottom (I drew it in **ProCreate** on my ipad).

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>